wultra/react-native-powerauth-mobile-sdk/README.md

 For API reference, visit [PowerAuth.d.ts definition file](https://github.com/wultra/react-native-powerauth-mobile-sdk/blob/master/PowerAuth.d.ts) where you can browse all documented available methods.

+> More detailed documentation will be added later.
+If you need any information regarding the status of this library, don't hesitate to [contact us](#contact).
+>
-*More detailed documentation will be added later.
-For now, you can visit the [native PowerAuth SDK for Mobile Apps](https://github.com/wultra/powerauth-mobile-sdk) as this library acts as a bridge between the Javascript environment and the native module.*
+> For information, you can visit the [native PowerAuth SDK for Mobile Apps](https://github.com/wultra/powerauth-mobile-sdk) as this library acts as a bridge between the Javascript environment and the native module.*

 ## Demo application